iterative/dvc.org/static/docs/commands-reference/status.md

 		changed:  code/featurization.py
 ```

-The status output indicates that in the `matrix-train.p.dvc` stage the dependency `code/featurization.py` has changed.
-That is because that script was edited.
-This is a comparison between the local files and the local cache, and running `dvc repro` will rerun corresponding portions of the pipeline to update the local cache.
+The status output indicates that in the `matrix-train.p.dvc` stage the dependency `code/featurization.py` has changed, because the experiment involves changes to that file.
+Running `dvc repro` will reproduce corresponding portions of the pipeline to update the local cache.

 Having run `dvc repro`, the `dvc status` command will again say the pipeline is up to date.
-If there is a remote cache one may want to push the new data to that remote cache.
+If there is a remote cache one may want to push the new data to that remote cache (`dvc push`).
+Afterwards one might want to check, in another workspace, for new data in the remote cache.

 ```dvc
 $ dvc status --cloud --remote rcache